 John notices he is not getting a fair deal at the car wash he works; he receives far below the minimum wage.
 Since his employer fails to pay him sufficiently in cash and tips, he can receive compensation by filing a claim against the car wash bond.
 In this scenario, car wash bonds meant to ensure that car wash business employers pay all earned and interest on wages, and fringe benefits to their employees.

-What are costs associated with car wash bonds?
+What are the costs associated with car wash bonds?

 According to the California Bill 1387, the law requires car washes applying for a car wash license and permit to post a $150,000 surety bond by the provisions of Labor Code Section 2055(b).